sandiegopython/test-driven-django-development/tutorials/06-the-testing-game.rst

     $ pip install coverage

-Now let's try running our tests while recording code coverage:
+Now let's run our tests.
+As we run our tests, coverage records and creates a coverage report:

 .. code-block:: bash